Managing client installation packages

 Delete client installation packages

 You can delete older client installation packages to save disk space.
-However, these older client installation packages are sometimes used to build upgrade packages when using AutoUpgrade.
-This results in smaller downloads by clients.
+However, AutoUpgrade sometimes uses the older Windows client installation packages to build upgrade packages.
+The upgrade packages result in smaller downloads by clients.

 See Preparing for client installation.